payatu/vuln-nodejs-app/solutions/solutions.md

 ## 12 Information Disclosure using addEventListener

-In this exercise you will learn how insecure use of `postMessage` can be used to steal the sensitive information, `api-token` has a button show when you click on it, it will open a new popup window which will fetch the user API token and send it to the opener window using postmessage, Since it sends the message to the opener window without specifically specifing the origin, An attacker domain which opens the `/api-token/show` will be able to receive the API token.
+In this exercise you will learn how insecure use of `postMessage` can be used to steal the sensitive information, `/api-token` page has a button to show your API Key, when you click on it, it will open a new popup window which will fetch the user API token and send it to the opener window using postmessage, Since it sends the message to the opener window without specifically specifying the origin, An attacker domain which opens the `/api-token/show` will be able to receive the API token.

 ### Exploit

-Save the following HTML code in a HTML file, host it on your server and send the link to victim and you will see a popup showing the victim API token to further exploit you can send the API token to your attacker server.
+Save the following HTML code in an HTML file, host it on your server and send the link to the victim you will see a popup showing the victim API token to further exploit you can send the API token to your attacker server.

 ```html
 <html>